 Did you know that cut bunch of herbs from your local grocery store cost as much as it would to start your own plants from seed?
 This Thanksgiving when you head out to get your fresh ingredients that include herbs for your Thanksgiving fest I want to challenge you to think about growing your own.
 Most grocery stores have a live section in the produce isles where you can purchase the starter plant.
 I’m hoping you will consider purchasing that live plant and growing your own herbs for your next holiday meal.
+In this post I share a recipe and a few herbs you may consider to grow this season.

 Herbs Growing in Raised Bed Garden